AryanMishra01/hungry-hub/README.md

   EXAMPLES could be seen in Header.test.js file.
  3. Make sure to import dependecies of the module in the test file as well.

+# INTEGRATION TESTING:
+# Creating a dummy fetch function for test case:
+1. global.fetch: It will replace the function.

+# To run test automatically on saving test cases write this is package.json
+   "test": "jest",
+    "watch-test": "jest --watch"
+  },